wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/security/authentication-authorization/no-sso/oauth2/authentication/spring-security-oauth2-rest-custom/README.md

 1. Start application with `mvn spring-boot:run`
 1. Send POST request (JSON with credentials: "username" : "user", "password" : "user123") with Postman to URL `http://localhost:8080/auth/login`
 1. Send GET request with Postman to URL `http://localhost:8080/`
-1. Send GET request with Postman to URL `http://localhost:8080/user`
+1. Send GET request (with token as Bearer Authorization) with Postman to URL `http://localhost:8080/user`
-1. Send GET request with Postman to URL `http://localhost:8080/admin`
+1. Send GET request (with token as Bearer Authorization)  with Postman to URL `http://localhost:8080/admin`
 1. Send POST request (JSON with credentials: "username" : "admin", "password" : "admin123") with Postman to URL `http://localhost:8080/auth/login`
 1. Send GET request with Postman to URL `http://localhost:8080/`
-1. Send GET request with Postman to URL `http://localhost:8080/user`
-1. Send GET request with Postman to URL `http://localhost:8080/admin`
-1. Send GET request with Postman to URL `http://localhost:8080/auth/logout`
-1. Send GET request with Postman to URL `http://localhost:8080/user`
+1. Send GET request (with token as Bearer Authorization)  with Postman to URL `http://localhost:8080/user`
-1. Send GET request with Postman to URL `http://localhost:8080/admin`
+1. Send GET request (with token as Bearer Authorization)  with Postman to URL `http://localhost:8080/admin`
 1. Clean up environment with `ctrl + C`

 ![My Image](image-1.png)